redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 Return to ***vnc terminal*** and perform some more DNS checks.

-10. Get some information on how DNS resolves the IP to your database proxy.
+10. Get some information on how DNS resolves your database proxy IP.

+Nodes run DNS name servers that resolve DB queries.
+DNS does not know where proxies are listening, it only knows the nodes.

+In this case, ***n1*** provides the answer.
+It's tempting to think that dig is telling you where the proxy is listening, but it's not.
+It's only telling which node is responding to DB queries.

 ```bash
 dig @ns.rlabs.org redis-12000.north.rlabs.org
 ```

-Nodes run name servers that resolve DNS queries for DB proxies.
-DNS does not know where proxies are listening, it only knows the nodes.

-In this case, node ***n1*** provides the answer.
-It's tempting to think that dig is telling you where the proxy is listening, but it's not.
-It's only telling which node is responding to database queries.

 ![](img/347-db-dig.png)

-Check the DNS server to see how records are configured for this cluster.
+11. Check your corporate DNS server to see how records are configured for your cluster.

-11. Go to ***workspace 1*** and open the ***BIND*** tab in Chrome (tab 1) and sign in with credentials: ***root*** and ***password***.
+- Go to ***workspace 1***
+- Open the ***BIND*** tab (tab 1)
+- Sign in with ***root*** and ***password***.

 ![](img/348-dns-login.png)